-AccuWeather has been a leader in developing new weather metrics and communications tools to inform its customers about weather events.
+AccuWeather has an established track record of developing revolutionary product innovations to help people’s lives.
 In 1994, AccuWeather introduced its current and forecast Ultraviolet (UV) Index, as the world's first local UV Index available with current and hour-by-hour forecasts.
-In 1997, AccuWeather developed the patented Exclusive AccuWeather RealFeel Temperature™.
-This year-round measure of how temperature is really perceived supersedes the outmoded and misleading wind chill and heat indices.
+In 1997, AccuWeather developed the patented AccuWeather RealFeel Temperature™.
+This proprietary year-round measure of how temperature is really perceived supersedes the outmoded and misleading wind chill and heat indices.

 In 2002, AccuWeather invented the patent-pending AccuPOP™, the first multi-period three-hour probability of precipitation, and in 2004 AccuWeather initiated the patent-pending StormRisc™, a clear and succinct summary of severe weather threats.

-In 2004, AccuWeather introduced new tropical weather symbols and terminology, in order to better convey to the public the potential hazard of tropical systems, even after they are downgraded from hurricanes and tropical storms.
-In 2005, AccuWeather introduced several new weather indices for specific advertisers, including the Arthritis Index and Flu Index.
+In 2004 and 2005, AccuWeather introduced new tropical weather symbols and terminology, and several new weather indices for specific advertisers, including the Arthritis Index and Flu Index.

 AccuWeather later introduced patented AccuWeather MinuteCast®, the world’s Minute by Minute™ precipitation forecast for your exact location with Superior Accuracy™.